-At Tidewater Orthopaedics, hammertoe surgery is performed by Dr. Paul Maloof, an experienced and fellowship-trained orthopaedic foot and ankle surgeon who emphasizes highly personalized care.
+At Tidewater Orthopaedics, hammertoe surgery is performed by Dr. Paul Maloof, an experienced and fellowship-trained orthopaedic foot and ankle surgeon (American Academy of Orthopaedic Surgeons) who emphasizes highly personalized care.
 With his exceptional surgical skills and compassionate demeanor, Dr. Maloof has earned the trust of countless patients from Hampton, Williamsburg, Newport News, and communities throughout the state of Virginia.

 The term “hammertoe” refers to a change in the middle joint of a toe that causes it to curve or bend downward (resembling an upside-down “V,” or hammer).
 This change can result from muscle imbalances that create excess pressure on the tendons and joints of the toes.
 Some common causes include wearing tight shoes, foot trauma, arthritis, and genetics.